 - More Fall Lawn Care Activities

-- In Summary: Fall Fertilizing Keeps Your Lawn Healthy Until Spring
+- Fall Fertilizing Keeps Your Lawn Healthy Until Spring

 When Is the Best Time To Fertilize in the Fall?What month is best for fall lawn fertilizing?
 Although precise timing varies by climate zone and weather, the year’s final fertilization should happen near the middle or end of November.
 Click To Tweet